 Are you looking for the highest ski resorts in Europe?
-When it comes to choosing a ski resort, our advice is always the same.
-The higher the altitude the better.
+When it comes to choosing a ski resort, our advice is always the same: the higher the resort the better.
 Journey further up the mountain and you will be rewarded with exceptionally scenic views of the surrounding towering peaks and glaciers.
 We have hand-picked some of the highest ski resorts in Europe with world-class skiing.
 A must-visit for any skier who is eager not to miss a moment.

 The Three Valleys is a phenomenal winter playground that is second to none.
 It’s the world’s largest ski area and is comprised of a huge choice of runs for every type of skier.
 Beginners and intermediates can try the gentle, sunny terrain on the Maurienne side.
 Whilst more advanced skiers can take on the off-piste around the Lac du Lou area, or even try the 150km of scenic cross-country routes.